Unveiling Transformer Perception by Exploring Input Manifolds: Methodology

 \subsection{Input Space Exploration}

-This whole procedure is coded in the Singular Metric Equivalence Class (SiMEC) and the Singular Metric Exploration (SiMExp) algorithms, whose general schemes are depicted in \cref{al:SIMEC,al:SIMExp}.
-SiMEC reconstructs the class of equivalence of the input via the exploration of the input space by randomly selecting one of the eigenvectors related to the zero eigenvalue.
+This entire procedure is coded in the Singular Metric Equivalence Class (SiMEC) and Singular Metric Exploration (SiMExp) algorithms, whose general schemes are depicted in \cref{al:SIMEC,al:SIMExp}.
+SiMEC reconstructs the class of equivalence of the input via exploration of the input space by randomly selecting one of the eigenvectors related to the zero eigenvalue.
 On the opposite, in SiMExp, in order to move from a class of equivalence to another we consider the eigenvectors relative to the nonzero eigenvalues.
-This requires the slight difference in lines 5 to 7 between \cref{al:SIMEC} and \cref{al:SIMExp}.
+This requires the slight difference in lines 5-6 between \cref{al:SIMEC} and \cref{al:SIMExp}.

 There are some remarks to point out.
 From a numerical point of view, the diagonalization of the pullback may lead to have even negative eigenvalues: hence one may use the notion of energy of a curve, related to the pseudolength.
-The update rule for the new point (line 8) amounts to solve the differential problem via the Euler method: for a reliable solution, we suggest to choose a small step-length $\delta$.
-On the other hand, if the value of $\delta$ is too small more iterations are needed to move away from the starting point sensibly.
+If the values $\delta^{(k)}$ are too small more iterations are needed to move away from the starting point sensibly.
 Therefore there is a trade-off between the reliability of the solution and the exploration pace.
-The proof of the well-posedness theorem for Cauchy problems, cf. \cite[Theorem 2.1]{taylor_pde_vol_1}, yields some insights, suggesting to set $\delta$ equal to the inverse of the Lipschitz constant of the map $\mathcal{N}$ -- which in practice we can estimate with the inverse of the square root of the largest eigenvalue $\lambda_M$ of the pullback metric $g^0_{p_k}$.
-This is our default choice for \Cref{al:SIMEC}.
-We also note that \Cref{al:SIMEC} is more sensitive to the choice of the parameter $\delta$ compared to \Cref{al:SIMExp}.
-To build points in the same equivalence class \Cref{al:SIMEC} needs to follow a null curve closely with as little approximations as possible, namely with a small $\delta$.
-In contrast \Cref{al:SIMExp}, whose goal is to change the equivalence class from one iteration to the next, does not have the same problem and larger $\delta$ are allowed.
-Out default choice is therefore to set $\delta = 2 \lambda_M^{-1/2}$ for \Cref{al:SIMExp}.
-As for the computational complexity of the two algorithms, the most demanding step is the computation of the eigenvalues and eigenvectors, which is $O(n^3)$, with $n$ the dimension of the square matrix $g^0_{p_k}$ \cite{TrefethenBau}.
-Since all the other operations are either $O(n)$ or $O(n^2)$, we conclude that the complexity of both \Cref{al:SIMEC,al:SIMExp} is $O(n^3)$.
+Relying on the theory of dynamical systems, we can in practice estimate $\delta^{(k)}$ at each iteration with the inverse of the square root of the condition number $\Gamma = \max_j |\lambda_j| / \min_{j: \lambda_j \neq 0} |\lambda_j|$ of the pullback metric $g^0_{x^{(k)}}$, as in a locally-linearized dynamical system.
+This is our default choice for both algorithms.
+We multiply the default value $\delta$ by a multiplier $\eta$ in order to explore the sensitivity of \Cref{al:SIMEC} and \Cref{al:SIMExp} to variations of step length, expecting \Cref{al:SIMEC} to be more sensitive compared to \Cref{al:SIMExp}.
+Indeed, to build points in the same equivalence class \Cref{al:SIMEC} needs to follow a null curve closely with as little approximation as possible.
+In contrast \Cref{al:SIMExp}, whose goal is to change the equivalence class, does not have the same problem and larger $\delta$ are allowed.